 LingoZING! uses visual arts as a window for learners to learn about the cultural profile of the language they are learning, and provides titles for different learning groups – by:

-LingoZING! also teaches literacy (teaching children to read and write) and helps dystexics.
+LingoZING! teaches subjects + a language, literacy (teaching children to read and write) and helps dyslexics.

 LingoZING is an audio-visual story-telling system that allows a learner to see two languages side by side; and by seeing the speech balloons in the context of an image, which is part of a story, the User can easily assimilate the entirety.
 Context is key since the broader story can be intuited and allow the ‘sum of the parts’ to be understood.
 We are wired to retain grammar.
 It may seem a strange statement, but as children grow – their language assimilation sets up automatically and also provides a certain logic and system of understanding, which is the reason why multi-lingual people have different perspectives according to the languages they speak (if these are, or become, part of their core ‘mechanisms.’)